 Because indexing basis would amplify the degree to which a taxpayer's holding period affects tax liability when an asset is disposed of, any indexation system will produce numerous new legal disputes relating to the precise time tax ownership is treated as having passed.
 Assets may be transferred in a variety of ways, such as installment sales, conditional sales, sales pursuant to options, and long term leases, that obscure the proper acquisition or disposition date for tax purposes.
 Although determining when an asset is acquired or sold is necessary under present law for determining the taxable year to report gain, the taxable year to begin depreciating property and several other purposes, the precise time that an asset is acquired or sold in a taxable year seldom is of any significance.
-Indexing basis changes all of this and will inevitably lead to a meaningful See Part III.B.2., infra.
+Indexing basis changes all of this and will inevitably lead to a meaningful increase in disputes over these issues.
+Careful consideration must be given to the already complex rules governing the tacking and tolling of holding periods.
+12 See Part IV.B., infra.